KushagraMehta11/QAOA_MAXCUT/README.md

 ### max_cut_IPG_optimizer.ipynb

-This notebook implements the Interior Point Gradient (IPG) optimization technique for the Max-Cut problem.
+This notebook implements the Interatively Pre-Descent Gradient (IPG) optimization technique for the Max-Cut problem.
 It covers:

 - Formulating the Max-Cut problem in a way that can be tackled by the IPG optimizer.
 - Implementing the IPG algorithm to optimize the cut value under specific constraints.